 - Dependent’s country of permanent residence

 Applicants should allow at least three months for processing of all documents.
 Once your proposal has been reviewed and accepted by the host faculty/mentor, your host faculty/mentor will forward your complete application to International Student Services and Programs (ISSP) for screening and issuance of DS-2019.
-You will be sent a formal letter of invitation, a DS 2019 for you and your dependent family members planning on accompanying you, and general orientation information from your host faculty/mentor after the issuance of DS-2019 from ISSP.
+You will be sent a formal letter of invitation, a DS-2019 for you and your dependent family members planning on accompanying you, and general orientation information from your host faculty/mentor after the issuance of DS-2019 from ISSP.
 You will use these documents to apply for a J-1 Scholar visa at the US Embassy or US Consulate closest to you.

 If you have any questions, please contact Mrs. Jasmine Cao in the International Student Services and Programs Office at email@example.com.